kocahmet1/flsh/TURKISH_DEFINITIONS_UPDATE.md

 ## Overview

-The default "Essential Vocabulary" deck has been updated to provide **Turkish definitions** while keeping **English sample sentences**.
+The default "Sat Vocab Starter Set" deck has been updated to provide **Turkish definitions** while keeping **English sample sentences**.
 This creates a bilingual learning experience perfect for Turkish speakers learning English vocabulary.

 ## What Changed